xiphoidbox/Node_Server/README.md

+## Machine Learning Model Code

+For those interested in the underlying machine learning models and the code used for training, the following Colab notebooks are available:

+- **Mask Detection Model:** The model is built with TensorFlow and is trained to determine whether individuals in images are wearing masks.
+The code for this model can be accessed [here](https://colab.research.google.com/drive/1Z4UB3rhkJDJdTuyfrNFRJBVYR07d2a4t?usp=sharing).

+- **Spam Detection Model:** This model uses scikit-learn to classify emails as spam or not spam.
+The training code is available [here](https://colab.research.google.com/drive/1TgGTZpoEaxdNyWcPoc3Zh0NyMFf-y997?usp=sharing).

+These notebooks provide a detailed walkthrough of the data preprocessing, model building, training, and evaluation process.

 ## Key Features

 - **Mask Detection Service:** Built using TensorFlow and Flask, this service analyzes images to detect if a person is wearing a mask.
 The service is accessible via a REST API that expects POST requests containing image data.